 Why is this?

 When you look for overnight temperatures on your app or during a weather broadcast, these are for air temperatures.
 However, the temperature of the ground, or perhaps your car can often drop a few degrees below this on a clear night.
-This is because surfaces (e.g. tarmac, grass, metal car) cool first overnight, and these then cool the air above them.
-This means that the surfaces usually get to a lower temperature than the air by the morning.
-This is why you may notice a frost on the windscreen even if the car thermometer (which measures air temperature) reads above zero.
+This is because of surfaces (e.g. tarmac, grass, metal car) cooling first overnight, and these then cool the air above them.
+This means that the surfaces usually get to a lower temperature than the air by the morning and is why you may notice a frost on the windscreen even if the car thermometer (which measures air temperature) reads above zero.

 You must bear in mind that even patchy cloud can affect whether the frost forms though, as the cloud acts ‘like a blanket’ to stop the surfaces losing heat so quickly, and so on cloudy nights, the surface temperatures are closer to the air temperature.

-Can you get frost when its not freezing?
+Can you get frost when it is not freezing?

 These situations aren’t that common but can occur when the air has a very low humidity (is too dry) and there is no moisture available to form the frost.
 However, if you decided to wash your car on a morning like this, you would soon see the water turning to ice!
 When the air has very high humidity, fog can form.
 If the temperature is below zero in the fog then it is called freezing fog, and forms rime ice as the fog touches surfaces, and this can be similar in appearance to hoar frost.